Gottmik: Media

 In September 2021, Gottlieb started the YouTube and podcast series No Gorge with fellow drag race alum Violet Chachki, where they discuss "all things fashion, life, and artistry".
-Gottmik is one of the most-followed queens of Drag Race, with more than 1.3 million Instagram followers as of October 2021.
 In September 2022, Gottmik appeared in the music video for Sam Smith and Kim Petras' song "Unholy" alongside Violet Chachki.
 Gottmik and Violet Chachki also performed alongside Smith and Petras to "Unholy" at the 2023 Grammy Awards.

 Gottlieb released his debut book The T Guide on May 16, 2023, through Penguin Random House.
 Well received by fans, and co-written with Canadian beauty influencer Gigi Gorgeous, The T Guide discusses the duo's "trans experiences and a celebration of gender expression – man, woman, nonbinary, and beyond".

 Personal life

 Out described Gottmik as "someone transmasculine who does high femme drag".
 Gottlieb uses she/her pronouns when portraying Gottmik, and he/him pronouns out of drag.
 Gottmik is pansexual.

 Gigi Gorgeous is one of Gottmik’s closest friends; the two have appeared on magazine covers and launched merchandise together.
 Gigi also helped to fund Gottmik’s chest reconstruction surgery.

+On Sept 16 2026, Gottmik was arrested by Burbank Police and charged with driving under the influence of alcohol.
+Allegedly, Gottmik drove a black Porsche into several parked cars at 4:50 pm.
+He was later released on Sept 17.